autoNumeric/vue-autoNumeric/README.md

 ---

-vue-autoNumeric wrap the awesome autoNumeric library and generate an `<input>` element managed by AutoNumeric.
+vue-autoNumeric wraps the awesome autoNumeric library and generate an `<input>` element managed by [AutoNumeric](https://github.com/autoNumeric/autoNumeric/).

 ### Installation